HarieshMK/HarieshMK.github.io/goal-history.md

 });

 async function deleteRow(id) {
-    if (!confirm("Are you sure you want to delete this transaction record?
-This cannot be undone.")) return;
+    if (!confirm("Are you sure?
+This will only remove this specific manual entry.")) return;
     const { error } = await supabase.from('transactions').delete().eq('id', id);
     if (error) alert("Error: " + error.message);
     else location.reload();